A Louisville mayoral candidate was shot at during meeting in his office. Police charged a local activist with attempted murder.

 Brown is from West Louisville and attended the University of Louisville as a political science major, according to a university article.
 Having previously worked with violence-prevention groups, Brown as a freshman was selected to participate in an Obama Foundation program in which he met the former president, the article added.

-Brown subsequently wrote opinion pieces for the Courier-Journal as an intern, the paper reported, and participated in racial-justice protests in 2020.
+Brown subsequently wrote opinion pieces for the Courier-Journal as an intern, the newspaper reported, and participated in racial-justice protests in 2020.
 In June, Brown’s family asked the community for help after he went missing, WAVE reported.
 Brown was found safe on July 1, and his family requested privacy “while we tend to the most immediate need, which is Quintez’s physical, mental and spiritual needs,” the Courier-Journal reported.

 About five months later, Brown announced plans to seek a seat on the Louisville Metro Council.